×

 2 times more than Catholic countries

-With US > US imports of other industrial machinery 5.4 million
+With US > US > Exports of metalworking machine tools 1.31 million

 2 times more than Catholic countries